- Getting there and getting around

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

 Replica of the old Quarantine sign.
 Photo: Margaret Macindoe, NPSR.

 In 1986, 44 hectares of land encompassing the former quarantine station was gazetted as an environmental park managed by Queensland Parks and Wildlife Service.
 In 1990 and 1991, the remaining buildings were restored and became the then Regional Office of the Department of Environment and Heritage.
-It was regazetted as conservation park in 1994 and regional park in 2014.
+It was regazetted as conservation park in 1994.
 As heritage listed buildings, their protection is ensured into the future.

-The Queensland Parks and Wildlife Service manages Cape Pallarenda Regional Park for its natural and cultural values.
+The Queensland Parks and Wildlife Service manages Cape Pallarenda Conservation Park for its natural and cultural values.